| |

 volunteer a complete foot reflexology session while your work is

-being videotaped with no open books or charts visible to the
+being video recorded with no open books or charts visible to the

-student.
-Video taping is the responsibility of the student to
+Video recording is the responsibility of the student to

-practical examination, send the video tape and Reflexology Record
+practical examination, send the video recording and Reflexology Record

 will be returned to you upon review and marking by the professor